Texts as tools. But what for?

 My daughter Hannah began to indulge in irony probably around the age of six or seven.
 Depending on the context, she could be quite frustrated or even fearful when she didn’t get it.
 When she finally would get it, it was often with great relief.
 Now, at the age of nine, she still sometimes asks, “you meant that ironically, didn’t you?”
 What’s so upsetting about it?
 Part of it is that, when she doesn’t get it, the world or I am being unpredictable to her.
 If she does get it, we’re in sync again.
 Being “in sync” doesn’t just mean that we share a harmonious mood; it means that we established a cooperative sign use.
 I produce the sign “I’m actually a famous rock star disguised as your father”; she interprets the sign.
 But if she doesn’t immediately get the non-literal sense in which the sign can be used, it can be confusing, at least for a moment.
-The example is hight-hearted, but I’m sure you can imagine grimmer versions that are disruptive to the point of triggering feelings of existential threat. – Now, did you notice how I just placed the (cognitive) responsibility on my daughter?
+The example is light-hearted, but I’m sure you can imagine grimmer versions that are disruptive to the point of triggering feelings of existential threat. – Now, did you notice how I just placed the (cognitive) responsibility on my daughter?

 I said, “she didn’t get it”.
 Instead, I could have said, “I didn’t produce the right kind of sign.”
 But this move is so common that it’s hard to notice.
 We assume that “irony” and other figures of speech are well established conventions.
 Assuming that there are stable linguistic conventions and assuming that speakers and writers used them aptly, we tend to place the burden on the listener or reader, rarely on the producer.
 This is particularly obvious in online communication.
 Writing blog posts, for instance, I often wonder why people don’t read what I wrote but rather seem to single out a side issue and run with it.
 Of course, I’m joking now, readers of my blog are the most competent ones.
 But what’s going on here anyway?